-Paul Mckenna is probably the most famous Hypnotherapist in the world.
+Paul Mckenna is probably the most famous hypnotherapist in the world.
 It’s strange how he has almost always been part of my life from when he was a DJ on Capital FM.
 I didn’t know then that I would become a hypnotherapist myself.

-I first saw Paul in the flesh in Wimbledon theatre about 20 years ago at a Hypnotherapy show.
-He Hypnotised my friend who was actually a sceptic that it would work!
+I first saw Paul in the flesh in Wimbledon theatre about 25 years ago at a hypnotherapy show.
+He hypnotised my friend who was actually a sceptic that it would work!

 I have been lucky enough to train with Paul Mckenna in person.
-He has Hypnotised me too; he has a lovely rich smooth voice 🙂
+He has hypnotised me too; he has a lovely rich smooth voice 🙂

 The book is thin!